 FedEx SmartPost: Understanding the Basics

 Take a look into any retailer’s business and it’s easy to see the role that shipping plays in getting a product from production into the hands of the customer.
 And free shipping is a perk that customers expect.
-In fact, free shipping is said to be the most effective promotion a retailer can offer.

 Twenty-eight percent of shoppers abandon their shopping cart if presented with unexpected shipping costs, and nine out of 10 consumers say free shipping is the No. 1 incentive to shop online.
 So it’s not surprising that offering free shipping is a priority for retailers.
 But somebody has to pay for it.
 And since it’s the retailers in most cases, they must figure out how to manage those costs.

 As touched on previously, that last mile of delivery is a huge strategic opportunity to slash shipping costs.
 Yet how much is that last mile actually costing?
 Estimates show that the final leg of delivery can comprise up to 28 percent of a product’s total transportation costs.
 It’s not always efficient chugging that large, fully staffed FedEx truck to locations with low delivery volume or other factors that drive up costs, especially when there is already an organization that visits nearly every single address in the United States.

 FedEx SmartPost is similar to UPS SurePost in that it targets the last mile and uses the same partner to drive down those costs.
 This hybrid model utilizes the United States Postal Service.
 FedEx transports the package for the majority of its journey, but that last leg of the trip, which is the most expensive – is handled by USPS.

 But what are the potential savings, and how could it impact your bottom line?
 Many retailers are surprised to find that the savings can be significant when this last-mile cost decreases.